arwali/ThingsBoard-/README.md

 # ThingsBoard-

-This repository is for the program in which the integration of ThingBoard with NodeMCU takes place.
+The repository contains the program responsible for integration of NodeMCU board with ThingsBoard IoT Platform.